 Oy… what a mess.
 I was getting phone call after phone call, text after text, each of them trying to get me to listen and agree with their version of events.
 My poor sister (the middle child) was being sucked into their drama and so she would call me in tears not sure how to deal with it all.

 My dad who is addicted to pain meds, was having severe health issues.
 He’s a diabetic and a heavy smoker.
-He is also very terrible with money.
+He is also terrible with his finances.
 He called me one day, begging for money.
 I couldn’t give it to him.
 Not only could I not afford to give him money he would never return to me, but he would just blow it on things that would hurt him.

 So he became angry with me.
 We argued and he hung up on me and called me back a few times until finally I stopped answering.
 After that, we went several weeks… maybe even a few months… without speaking to each other.